Extended Driving Test

 The extended driving test isn’t necessarily harder as such, you won’t be expected to do anything different than that of a normal driving test.
 The extended driving test simply lasts longer and you will be doing more, therefore there is a higher possibility of something going wrong.

 You are at this stage a provisional driving licence holder and essentially a learner driver.
-The driving examiner will be assessing you as a learner and you still have up to 15 minors that you can gain before failing.
-As with the normal driving test, more than three minors in the same category will also fail a driving test.
+The driving examiner will be assessing you as a learner and you still have up to 15 faults (minors) that you can gain before failing.
+As with the normal driving test, accumulating more than three minor faults in the same category may result in a failure, though this depends on what the faults are.
 How hard the extended driving test is also depends largely on where the driving test centre is located.
 There are four manoeuvres in total.
 These are:

 Dual carriageway driving is heavily features during an extended driving test.
 If the test centre does not have dual carriageways in the vicinity, they will not feature on the extended driving test.
 However, many busy, high speed ‘A’ roads will certainly feature.
 The emergency stop having around a 1-in-3 chance of being requested during a normal learners test, is compulsory on the extended driving test.